mistodon/pygame_tutorial/tutorials/part1.md

         if event.type == pygame.QUIT:
             break

+        # Gives us a mapping of whether each key is being pressed.
         keys = pygame.key.get_pressed()

+        # `flying = True` only if space is pressed
         flying = keys[pygame.K_SPACE]

         # Let's test the input state before we move on.